 -

-Cruise Control Front Parking Sensors Rear Parking Sensors Leather Upholstery Push Start Button Wheel Size 19 in Wheels Metal Type Alloy Airconditioning System Automatic Air-Conditioning with PM0.1 air filter and ion generator Entertainment System 12.3-inch infotainment system with six speakers Connectivity Apple Carplay, Mirrorlink, Bluetooth, and USB Navigation Ready Warranty 5 Years (150,000 km) Keyless Entry Roof Rack Sunroof Electric Adjustable Seats Power Steering Power Windows Power Outlet Steering Wheel Audio Control -
+Cruise Control Front Parking Sensors Rear Parking Sensors Leather Upholstery Push Start Button Wheel Size 19 in Wheels Metal Type Alloy Airconditioning System Automatic Air-Conditioning with PM0.1 air filter and ion generator Entertainment System 12.3-inch infotainment system with six speakers Connectivity Apple Carplay, Mirrorlink, Bluetooth, Radio and USB Navigation Ready Warranty 5 Years (150,000 km) Keyless Entry Roof Rack Sunroof Electric Adjustable Seats Power Steering Power Windows Power Outlet Steering Wheel Audio Control -

 Technology